MDAnalysis/MDAKits/README.rst

 Adding a new MDAKit
 ===================

+The registry is currently in development, the way by which new MDAKits are added is likely to change significantly over time.
+If you have any concerns or questions about the process, please reach out by raising an issue!

-The registry is currently in development, we do not currently accept external MDAKits at the moment.
-Once the registry becomes publicly available, adding a new MDAKit will solely involve making a PR against this repository and adding a new `metadata`_ file within it's own respective directory under `mdakits`.
-Please see Section 4 of the `MDAKit Whitepaper`_ for more details.
+Adding a new MDAKit involves making a PR against this repository and adding a new `metadata`_ file within it's own respective directory under `mdakits`.

 Workflow